Create an Azure App Registration

 For this post I am using the importedWindowsAutopilotDeviceIdentities API reference which is in the Beta API.
 You can change what API Reference you are using by using the drop down under the Version header in the left-hand pane.

-If you browse to Devices and apps > Corporate management > Imported windows autopilot device identity > List, You will see under the prerequisites which permissions that particular API requires as highlighted below (NOTE: I will be using the Application permissions as the App this was created for is unattended).
+If you browse to Devices and apps > Corporate management > Imported windows autopilot device identity > List, You will see under the prerequisites which permissions that particular API requires as highlighted below.

 You will notice that even though you are only listing devices that the ReadWrite permission is listed in the permission set.
 If you look closer at the permission table headers you will see it states Permissions (from most to least privileged) meaning that to use the full functionality of this API (such as Create, Delete and Update) you will need the ReadWrite permission, However if you just wanted to list the data you would only need the least amount of privileges which is Read.